yh1198015532/inet/tutorials/fingerprint/doc/first.rst

 The first step
 ==============

+all this fingerprint testing depends on repeatable deterministic simulations, random number generation, etc. if it's not repeatable, e.g. emulation, than this whole stuff doesn't apply

+default ingredients is good because there's always a fingerprint sensitive to changes ready-to-be-used for regression testing

   - the configs in the tutorial that will be used to demonstrate the fingerprint tests
   - the csv file
   - they are correct fingerprints